home

 “No temperance in it…”: Woodrow Wilson & Prohibition

-Because Prohibition began in Wilson’s administration it is often assumed that he supported it.
-In fact, Wilson vetoed the infamous Volstead Act.
-Wilson was no “wet” however.
-After the 18th Amendment passed he defended its enforcement.
-What Wilson supported was the middle position, usually referred to as “temperance.”
-Some of the confusion lies in the fact that many of the groups supporting prohibition called themselves temperance groups.
-For the purposes of this essay, however, “prohibition” will refer to the total banning of alcoholic beverages for consumption, while “temperance” will refer to restricting alcoholic beverages in order to limit their use while allowing at least some such beverages (usually low alcohol beer and wine) to remain legal.
+Wilson's position of moderation was sometimes called "temperance" or "true temperance," but this can be a bit confusing because many of the groups that supported full prohibition called themselves "temperance" groups.
+For the purposes of this essay “prohibition” will refer to the total banning of alcoholic beverages for consumption, while “temperance” will refer to restricting alcoholic beverages in order to limit their use while allowing at least some such beverages (usually low alcohol beer and wine) to remain legal.
 Likewise the term “wet” or “wets” will refer to those who opposed prohibition while “dry” or “drys” were those who supported prohibition.
-Temperance advocates were sometimes called “moist” but that term will no be used here, but rather the term “temperance advocates” will be used.

-Temperance movements against the consumption of alcohol had a long history in the United States, dating to the early 19th century when drinking hard liquor, and alcoholism, were much more prevalent than in the early 21st Century.
-Some estimates conclude that the average American drank three times more alcohol in the 1790s than they did in the 1990s.
-At first, most temperance movements aimed at moderation rather than total abstinence.
-They were designed to combat prolonged drunkenness, not total abolition of all alcoholic beverages.
-However, those supporting abolition of alcoholic beverages gained prominence over the voices of moderation.
 In 1851 Maine became the first state to totally go “dry”, banning the sale of alcohol except for ''medicinal, mechanical or manufacturing purposes.''
 Prohibition laws are still sometimes referred to as “Maine Laws” for this reason.
 By 1855, twelve states had adopted total prohibition.
 The Civil War stopped the movement towards prohibition, however, as did the difficulties in enforcing it.
 Most of the “dry” states rejoined the “wet” ranks by 1880, with Maine being the notable holdout, although even it had riots over alcohol.

+After the Civil War several Prohibitionist groups were formed that would dominate the campaign to ban alcohol over the next several decades.
 In 1867 the Prohibition Party was formed to run its own candidates for public office.
-The Women's Christian Temperance Union was formed in 1873 in Ohio.
+The Women's Christian Temperance Union (WCTU) was formed in 1873 in Ohio.
 The two groups followed different strategies.
-The Prohibition Party believed that the only way to establish Prohibition was to elect candidates running primarily as Prohibitions.
+The Prohibition Party believed that the only way to establish Prohibition was to elect candidates running primarily as Prohibitionists.
 The WCTU would support any candidate, Republican or Democrat, that promised to support their agenda.
-The Anti-Saloon League (ASL) was founded in 1895 and followed the WCTU model supporting “dry” candidates regardless of party.
-As a combined movement the ASL and WCTU began winning elections making individual cities, towns and counties dry, then entire states.
-By 1918, twenty-seven of the forty-eight states were already officially ‘dry” as were the District of Columbia and Alaska.

-1912 Prohibition candidates.
 1912 Prohibition Party postcard.

 The 1916 Election

-In the 1916 election both Democratic incumbent Woodrow Wilson and Republican candidate Charles Evans Hughes ignored the Prohibition issue, as did both party's political platforms.
-Both parties had strong wet and dry factions and with the election expected to be close, neither candidate wanted to alienate part of their base.
-Dry organizations including the Anti-Saloon League concentrated on making certain that neither candidate tried to move too close to the wets and in electing dry candidates to Congress.
-Their efforts were successful to a degree that surprised both sides.
+Dry organizations--including the WCTU and ASL--followed a two-path strategy.
+They worked to be certain that neither Presidential candidate dared move too close to "wet" candidates and they worked to elect dry candidates to Congress.
+Their efforts were successful to a degree that surprised drys and wets alike.
 The Republicans made large gains in Congress and added 65 new drys to the House.
-The Democrats lost seats but maintained control of Congress.
-But even while losing members of the House the Democrats still added 20 new dry members.
-When the 65th Congress met in 1917 the Democratic drys outnumbered the wets by 140 to 64 while dry Republicans outnumbered their wets by 138 to 62.
+The Democrats lost seats, barely maintaining control of Congress.
+However, even though they sent fewer members to the House, the Democrats still added 20 new dry members.
+When the 65th Congress met in 1917 the Democratic drys outnumbered their party's wets by 140 to 64 while dry Republicans outnumbered their wets by 138 to 62.
+For the first time a new Congress would be dominated by prohibition supporters.

-Candidate Wet States Dry States
+Candidate Wet States Carried

 Wilson 13 17